 Our collaborative divorce attorney is highly trained, experienced, and dedicated to resolving the family law matter in the collaborative process.
 At J Lowe Law, we believe broken marriages and relationships can be transformed from the collaborative process.
 The collaborative process is an alternative to litigation and is a confidential, structured, team-oriented process.
 In the collaborative process we focus on goals and interests, not positions.
 To learn more about the collaborative process click here.
+J Lowe Law is transforming the way our clients divorce by offering a more peaceful alternative to the fighting and conflict that often takes place in litigation.
+Trust our firm to represent you in the collaborative divorce process.
+Collaborative divorce is a legal process that takes place out of court.
+The process focuses on settling the issues amicably and with the least amount of trauma to the family.
+Essentially it is an amicable divorce!
+The parties control the process and make the decisions.
+All the professionals who participate in the process are working together as a team towards a common goal…to resolve the issues for the parties and preserve relationships.
+There are no adversaries in the collaborative divorce process.
+It is the best alternative to litigation because of the benefits to the collaborative divorce:

 Our firm has experience representing a range of individuals and companies in construction matters and disputes, including: